 Contributors also describe the development of nature-based theo/alogy within Unitarian Universalism—including the organization of the Covenant of Unitarian Universalist Pagans, the addition of the sixth Source to the UUA bylaws recognizing Earth-centered spirituality, and the integration of Pagan practices into congregational life.
 See Elizabeth Fisher’s story about the origins and impact of the acclaimed curriculum, Rise Up & Call Her Name: A Woman-honoring Journey into Global Earth-based Spiritualities.

-This book is due to arrive at the Skinner House Press warehouse on 5/22/17.
-Pagan & Earth-Centered Voices in Unitarian Universalism, edited by Shirley Ranck and Jerrie Hildebrand, is available for pre-order from inSpirit: The UU Book and Gift Shop at www.uua.org/bookstore
+Pagan & Earth-Centered Voices in Unitarian Universalism, edited by Shirley Ranck and Jerrie Hildebrand, is available from inSpirit: The UU Book and Gift Shop at www.uua.org/bookstore

-This last week, Skinner House Press released a presale invitation for its new book in the “Voices in Unitarian Universalism” series.
-It is the fourth book in the series with books on Christian, Jewish, and Buddhist voices.
-Pagan and Earth-Centered Voices in Unitarian Universalism is a set of 22 essays by some of the most prominent leaders in Unitarian Universalist Paganism bring Pagan and Earth-centered theo/alogy to life for a new generation.
+This is the fourth book in the “Voices in Unitarian Universalism” series with books on Christian, Jewish, and Buddhist voices.
 The book was compiled and edited by Rev. Shirley Ranck, author of “Cakes for the Queen of Heaven” and Rev. Jerrie Hildebrand, VP of Communications in CUUPS and minister with Circle Sanctuary.
 The book has taken two years to come together in a way that exemplifies the depth, diverse thought, philosophies and traditions celebrated by UU Pagans and nature-centered traditions.